-Employees are entitled to a EUR 300 tax credit on a yearly basis (applicable to each married spouse and civil partner earning a taxable salaried income).
+Employees are entitled to a tax credit on a yearly basis ranging from EUR 0 to EUR 600 depending on their level of income (applicable to each married spouse and civil partner earning a taxable salaried income).

 Questions & answers

 What type of private expenses can I claim?